 In the start of the Carin Exercise programme you become more aware of your pelvic floor muscles.
 Slowly you build up more strength and work on improving your muscle’s timing and coordination.
 After a couple of weeks you start to notice progress in bladder control.

 Carin calculates for you the progress you are making.
-Going through the cycles, Carin measures on the basis of the leakages and shows you the progress compared to the previous cycle.
+Going through the weeks Carin measures on the basis of the leakages and shows you the progress compared to the previous week.
 This certainly keeps you motivated and makes you proud of yourself!

 In the example on the left, we see that in cycle 3 there is progress of 71% compared to the previous cycle.
 In cycle 4 there is 100% improvement.
 The Carin user now knows exactly when and how to coordinate the muscles at critical moments!
 She is aware of her muscles and consciously coordinates the muscles when needed.
 Now she can decide to continue with the programme.
 In cycle 5-7 the focus of the programme will be more on strengthening the muscles.
 This will make her stronger!